Parkinson's Foundation: Research centers

-The Parkinson's Foundation has designated four institutions as research centers: Columbia University Medical Center, the University of Florida in collaboration with Emory University, the University of Michigan in collaboration with the University of Texas Southwestern Medical Center, and the Yale School of Medicine.
+The Parkinson's Foundation has designated five institutions as research centers: Columbia University Medical Center, the University of Florida in collaboration with Emory University, the Icahn School of Medicine at Mount Sinai, the University of Michigan in collaboration with the University of Texas Southwestern Medical Center, and the Yale School of Medicine.
 These institutions receive $2 million in Parkinson's Foundation funding over four years to further research that advances the understanding and treatment of Parkinson's.

 Grants and awards

-Since 1957, the Parkinson's Foundation has invested more than $425 million in Parkinson's disease research and clinical care.
+Since 1957, the Parkinson's Foundation has invested more than $474 million in Parkinson's disease research and clinical care.

 Awards for institutions

 The Parkinson's Foundation Research Center designation provides funding for team science at institutions working on a thematic area of Parkinson's disease.

 The Institutional Movement Disorders Fellowship provides an institution with the funds to support the two-year long training of an incoming movement disorders fellow.

 Awards for independent investigators

 George G. Kaufman Impact Awards fund projects that are in need of support to impact the Parkinson's community.

 Stanley Fahn Junior Faculty Awards provide funding to early career scientists to further their Parkinson's disease research.

 Conference Awards support the gathering of experts working to address unsolved clinical or basic science problems relevant to Parkinson's disease.